Blue Lake (New South Wales): Flora and fauna

 The lake is surrounded by alpine herbfield, heaths, bogs and fens supporting a range of native plants and animals, including rare, vulnerable and endangered species, as well as several kinds of invertebrate restricted to the alpine zone.
 Rare or threatened plants found within the Ramsar site include the branched carraway, wedge oschatzia and snow-wort, as well as the endangered ecological community of Montane Peatlands and Swamps.
 Threatened animals found there include the mountain pygmy possum and broad-toothed rat as well as the critically endangered fish the Kosciuszko galaxias.

 Access and usage

 Blue Lake may be reached by a 2-hour walk from Charlotte Pass.
 Human activities in the area include environmental education, bushwalking, skiing, and ice climbing.
-Since all five glacial lakes in the Kosciuszko alpine area are naturally low in nutrients, in order to maintain nutrient balance and prevent contamination, camping is not permitted in the catchments of the glacial lakes.
+Since all five glacial lakes in the Kosciuszko alpine area are naturally low in nutrients, to maintain nutrient balance and prevent contamination, camping is not permitted in the catchments of the glacial lakes.